willgarcia/rotc/06-k8s-servicemesh/06-01-featuretoggles/README.md

 reviews-v3-67b4988599-7nhwz       2/2     Running   1          20m29s
 ```

-A VirtualService defines a set of traffic routing rules to apply when a host is addressed.
-Each routing rule defines matching criteria for traffic of a specific protocol.
-If the traffic is matched, then it is sent to a named destination service (or subset/version of it) defined in the registry.

 * Istio uses the [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) component to handle traffic management.
 * A VirtualService defines a set of traffic routing rules to apply when a host is addressed.
 If the traffic is matched, then it is sent to a named destination service (or subset/version of it) defined in the registry.
 * Traffic can be routed based on: